apache/echarts-doc/en/option/series/treemap.md

 <br>
 <br>
 <br>
-Tip：Compared with ECharts2, Treemap configuration items have changed.
-Some  immature configuration modes are no longer supported or compatible：
+Tip: Compared with ECharts2, Treemap configuration items have changed.
+Some  immature configuration modes are no longer supported or compatible:

 + `center/size` locate mode is no longer supported, and the locate mode of `left/top/bottom/right/width/height` would be used uniformly.